Our research is editorially independent but we may earn a commission for purchases made through our links.

 These are some of the top destinations to visit in Pennsylvania when you start planning your trip.

 The best reason to visit Bushkill is to marvel at the scenic Bushkill Falls, which has been called the Niagara of Pennsylvania.
-This falls area actually encompasses eight waterfalls in the Pocono Mountains.
-Take some time to hike the trails here and photograph the scenic bridges.
+This area actually encompasses eight waterfalls in the Pocono Mountains.
+Take some time to hike the trails and photograph the scenic bridges.
 This is a family-friendly destination that’s perfect for taking a paddleboat out on the water, going fishing, or playing a few games of miniature golf.

 There’s simply no way that you can pass through Pennsylvania without visiting the legendary city of Philadelphia.
 Located in the southeastern part of the state along the Delaware River, this city is packed with things to do, from historical sites and libraries to universities, museums, and theaters.
 Independence Hall and the Liberty Bell are the most famous landmarks here, but there are also some diverse neighborhoods that you can explore on a tour or on your own.

-Pittsburgh has a reputation of being a hardworking industrial city; however, it has been transforming itself into an ideal place to travel with modern attractions and charming bed and breakfast accommodations.
-It’s been climbing the list of the most livable cities in the U.S. and famous for the Carnegie Museums, Frank Lloyd Wright’s Fallingwater, and the Andy Warhol Museum.
-Lots of breweries have popped up around town lately, so sample some local brews for happy hour.
+Pittsburgh has a reputation for being a hardworking industrial city; however, it has been transforming itself into an ideal place to travel with modern attractions and charming bed and breakfast accommodations.
+It’s been climbing the list of the most livable cities in the U.S. and famous for the Carnegie Museums, Frank Lloyd Wright’s Fallingwater, and The Andy Warhol Museum.
+Lots of breweries have popped up around town, so sample some local brews for happy hour.
 While in the area, travel seven miles to Mount Lebanon for more shopping and dining opportunities.

 Many of us learned about the Battle of Gettysburg in history class, but there’s nothing quite like visiting this area first-hand on a trip to Pennsylvania.
 This historic town is where President Abraham Lincoln read the Gettysburg Address and the epic battle was fought.
 Stop by to see historical battlefield reenactments and check out the National Military Park.